cubiio/fccfe-localWeather/README.md

-# Local Weather
+# Local Weather App

 ## Status
-Work in progress
+*Work in progress*

 ## Built with:
 - HTML
 - CSS (and maybe Sass)
+- Bootstrap
 - Javascript
+- jQuery
-- (Yeoman to scaffold the project)
+- Yeoman to scaffold the project
-- (Gulp to automate some tasks)
+- Gulp to automate tasks

 Source code is located in the [app](https://github.com/cubiio/fccfe-localWeather/tree/master/app) folder.

 ## Demo
 The demo can be found [at not a real url yet](url).

+**TODO:** add url when project is live.

 ## Free Code Camp: Key Challenge Info
 **User Stories:**